FrancescoMucci/VeriOSS-thesis/README.md

 ## Other related repositories

-See [github.com/FrancescoMucci/LaTeX-thesis-template-cs-unifi](https://github.com/FrancescoMucci/CS-theses-and-assignments) for LaTeX template that I developed for this thesis work.
+See [github.com/FrancescoMucci/LaTeX-thesis-template-cs-unifi](https://github.com/FrancescoMucci/CS-theses-and-assignments) for the LaTeX template that I developed for this thesis work.

 See [github.com/FrancescoMucci/CS-theses-and-assignments](https://github.com/FrancescoMucci/CS-theses-and-assignments) for other projects and assignments done during the Bachelor's and Master's degree in Computer Science.